Skip to content

 "### Exercise 1 \n",

-"Now we are going to evluate the self-consistent Dyson loop for the $O+1$D (impurity) Sachdev-Ye-Kitaev (SYK) model.
+"We first solve the $0+1$-dimensional (impurity) Sachdev-Ye-Kitaev (SYK) model self-consistently.
 The Hamiltonian is given by \n",

-"$$H = \\sum^N_{ijkl} J_{ijkl} c^\\dagger_i c^\\dagger_j c_k c_l$$\n",
+"$$H = \\frac{1}{(2N)^{3/2}}\\sum^N_{ijkl} J_{ijkl} c^\\dagger_i c^\\dagger_j c_k c_l$$\n",

-"where the $J_{ijkl}$ couplings between $N$ fermions that are random Gaussian couplings with constant variance $J^2$.\n",
+"where the $J_{ijkl}$ are random Gaussian couplings between $N$ fermions with constant variance $J^2$.\n",

 " This model has many interesting applications for non-Fermi liquids, or strange metals, and quantum criticality.
-You can read more about the model and its' extensions [(here)](https://doi-org.myaccess.library.utoronto.ca/10.1103/RevModPhys.94.035004).
-Here we are just interested in the simple form of the self-energy in the large-$N$ limit of the model which is exactly solvable.
-Here we have (up to some prefactors)\n",
+You can read more about the model and its extensions [(here)](https://journals.aps.org/rmp/abstract/10.1103/RevModPhys.94.035004).
+Here we are interested in a simple form of the self-energy in the large-$N$ limit of the model, given by\n",

 "\\begin{equation}\n",

-"\\Sigma(\\tau) = -J^2 G^2(\\tau)G(-\\tau)\n",
+"\\Sigma(\\tau) = -J^2 G^2(\\tau)G(-\\tau).\n",

 "\\end{equation}\n",